apache/thrift/lib/js/README.md

 sources from the internet.
 To build the JavaScript branch of Apache Thrift execute the command:

-    grunt
+    npx grunt

-This runs the grunt build tool, linting all of the source files, setting up and running the tests, concatenating and minifying the main libraries and generating the html documentation.
+This runs the grunt build tool (from within `./node_modules/.bin/`), linting all of the source files, setting up and running the tests, concatenating and minifying the main libraries and generating the html documentation.

-If grunt is not installed you can install it with npm like this:

-   sudo npm install -g grunt-cli
-   npm install grunt --save-dev

 Tree
 ----